JSBSim-Team/jsbsim/joss_paper/paper.md

 # Early Motivation

-While electro-mechanical flight *trainers** (such as Linkís Blue Box) have been around for almost 100 years, flight simulation codebases have been around since the mid-70s, beginning with Bruce Artwickís first foray into computer-based flight simulation, as part of his engineering thesis - fifty years ago!
+While electro-mechanical flight *trainers** (such as Link‚Äôs Blue Box) have been around for almost 100 years, flight simulation codebases have been around since the mid-70s, beginning with Bruce Artwick‚Äôs first foray into computer-based flight simulation, as part of his engineering thesis - fifty years ago!
 Some of the earliest codebases were written in Fortran and evolved over the years into very capable and trusted tools.
 However, over the years, additions to those codebases by various contributors resulted in code that was less cohesive, brittle, and hard to read.

-The C++ programming language emerged in the mid-1980ís and began to see widespread use due in part to its support for object-oriented design concepts.
-In the mid-1990ís after having worked for ten years on flight simulation tasks involving older, hard to read and use legacy code, the original JSBSim developer thought, ìthereís got to be a better way,î and began experimenting with flight simulation code in C++, which seemed to be a very well-suited language for flight simulation.
+The C++ programming language emerged in the mid-1980‚Äôs and began to see widespread use due in part to its support for object-oriented design concepts.
+In the mid-1990‚Äôs after having worked for ten years on flight simulation tasks involving older, hard to read and use legacy code, the original JSBSim developer thought, ‚Äúthere‚Äôs got to be a better way,‚Äù and began experimenting with flight simulation code in C++, which seemed to be a very well-suited language for flight simulation.

 Almost 30 years later, and with the participation of many contributors and collaborators, JSBSim is a great example of what the Open Source paradigm can achieve.